wearedevx/keystone/cli/doc/ks.md

 ```
       --config string   config file (default is $HOME/.config/keystone.yaml)
-      --env string      environment to use instead of the current one (default "prod")
+      --env string      environment to use instead of the current one (default "dev")
   -h, --help            help for ks
   -q, --quiet           make the output machine readable
   -s, --skip            skip prompts and use default